Top 8 Best Vacuums for Pet Hair – Apr. 2018 (Includes Complete Buyer’s Guide)

 3. Hoover T-Series WindTunnel Pet Rewind Bagless Upright Vacuum, UH70210

-One of the reasons we say this machine is more cumbersome is that the cleaner head doesn’t automatically adjust to the surface it’s vacuuming like the first two models on our list.
-You have to manually adjust the brush roller to the correct position (there are five options) before you can get good suction on your floor.
-And while the performance isn’t as good as we’d like on wooden floors, a nice touch is that the UH70210 has a pedal which lets you shut off the brush roller when you leave the carpet – so it doesn’t toss dirt all over the place.
+One of the reasons we say this machine is more cumbersome is that the cleaner head doesn’t automatically adjust to the surface it’s vacuuming, like the first two models on our list.
+Instead, you have to manually adjust the brush roller to the correct position (there are five options) before you can get good suction on your floor.
+And while the performance isn’t as good as we’d like on wooden floors, a nice touch is that the UH70210 has a pedal which lets you shut off the brush roller when you leave the carpet, so it doesn’t toss dirt all over the place.
 There is an air-powered pet hand turbo tool and a pet upholstery brush included with the vacuum.

 This model has HEPA and carbon filters for allergy protection.

-While it doesn’t outclass the Dyson or Shark it comes at a price well below both, a little more than $100.
+While it doesn’t outclass the Dyson or Shark, the Pet Rewind comes in at a price well below both.
 It might be worth seeing whether the Hoover works for you before laying out the big bucks.

 The facts and figures on the Hoover T-Series WindTunnel Pet Rewind Bagless Upright Vacuum: